inaka/fiar/README.md

 # fiar

-For in a Row - A game to learn Erlang
+Four in a Row - A game to learn Erlang

 ## Contact Us